-16. Individuals who have been seconded to a training placement will return to their existing post at the end of the placement.
-Whilst on placement they will retain their Basic Salary and be paid for the hours worked during the secondment in accordance with their existing Terms and Conditions of Service including any annual increments.
+16. Individuals who have been seconded will return to their existing post at the end of the secondment.
+Whilst on secondment they will retain their Basic Salary and be paid for the hours worked during the secondment in accordance with their existing Terms and Conditions of Service including any annual increments.